JeremyLoh/OverTheWire/README.md

 The password for the next level can be retrieved by submitting the password of the current level to port 30000 on `localhost`.

+### Level 15

+The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL encryption.

+Helpful note: Getting “HEARTBEATING” and “Read R BLOCK”?
+Use -ign_eof and read the “CONNECTED COMMANDS” section in the manpage.
+Next to ‘R’ and ‘Q’, the ‘B’ command also works in this version of that command…

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)